 Late HIV diagnosis

-As countries scale up HIV services, it is important to monitor whether people are diagnosed at an earlier stage and what percentage of the people are still diagnosed at a late stage.
+As countries scale up HIV services, it is important to monitor whether people are diagnosed at an earlier stage and what percentage of the people living with HIV are still diagnosed at a late stage.
 Late diagnosis is detrimental to people’s health, and those with low CD4 counts are more likely to transmit the virus.

-Total number of people living with HIV with an initial CD4 cell count during the reporting period
+Total number of people living with HIV diagnosed during the reporting period and with an initial CD4 cell count (or for children, percentage) recorded.

 Based on data from laboratory information systems and from the records of people in treatment.
 Data can be compiled from health services registries, case report forms or laboratory information systems.
-Individuals with CD4 count results should only be included if the test was conducted within one month of the diagnosis date.
+Individuals with CD4 count results should only be included if the CD4 test was conducted within one month of the HIV diagnosis date.

-0–14 years for children and 15 years and older by sex (men and women) for adults.
+- 0–14 years (disaggregated by ages 12-35 months, 36-59 months and 5-14 years) for children, and 15 years and older by sex (men and women) for adults.

-Number of people living with HIV who had an initial CD4 lymphocyte count at the time of diagnosis in the reporting period.
+Number of people living with HIV who had an initial CD4 lymphocyte count within one month of the time of diagnosis in the reporting period.